 Our nominating and corporate governance committee consists of three of our directors, Messrs.
-Smith and Alstead and Dr. Trevan, each of whom meets the definition of "independent director" under the rules of Nasdaq.
+Smith, Alstead and Swann, each of whom meets the definition of "independent director" under the rules of Nasdaq.
 Mr. Smith serves as chairman of our nominating and corporate governance committee.
-Our board of directors has adopted a written charter for the nominating and corporate governance committee in connection with this offering, which will be available on our corporate website at [www.HeritageDistilling.com](http://www.HeritageDistilling.com), upon the completion of this offering.
+Our board of directors has adopted a written charter for the nominating and corporate governance committee, which is available on our corporate website at www.HeritageDistilling.com.
 The information on our website is not part of this prospectus.